 Students enrolled at Cameron University may receive degree credit for post-secondary level extra-institutional learning related to subject areas, courses, and programs of study offered by Cameron University.
-The Provost is responsible for developing and administering policies and procedures for awarding advanced standing credit.
+The Vice President for Academic Affairs is responsible for developing and administering policies and procedures for awarding advanced standing credit.
 Advanced standing credit awards are made under policies and procedures designed to assure that reliable and valid measures of learning outcomes have been applied.

 - A maximum of 45 semester hours of advanced standing credit can be applied toward associate degrees; a maximum of 64 semester hours can be applied toward baccalaureate degrees.